 - Effectiveness of early interventions for people requiring social care support

-- Transitions and interactions between health and social care and other systems
+- Transitions and interactions between social care and other social systems

 - Transitions between self-funded and local authority-funded care

 We are aware that social care is broad and if you are unsure as to whether a topic is within scope for the call you will be able to contact the team and submit a pre-submission form once the call has launched.